elunna/nerfhack-changelog/README.md

 * jellyfish get a passive paralyzing attack
 * Keystone Kops cannot be genocided (Un)
 * Keystone Kops are tougher: they flank and have increased levels, speed, and attack damage; removed their wander flag (K-Mod)
+* leprechauns do not stash gold in the ground after stealing it (reverted from 3.7)
 * lizards appear with slightly less frequency
 * ki-rin get shock, sleep, cold, and poison resistance (xnh)
 * lords and princes never get negative weapons or armor (xnh)